-On the occasion of the day celebrating the restoration of independence, Estonian World has chosen 12 of Estonia’s most outstanding statespeople of the last 26 years.
+On the occasion of the day celebrating the restoration of independence, Estonian World has chosen 12 of Estonia’s most outstanding statespeople in recent times.*

 In the evening of 20 August 1991, Estonian parliamentarians decided to take advantage of the chaos in Moscow – the conservative Soviet hardliners had gone on offensive against the reformist Mikhail Gorbachev and attempted a military coup – and declared the nation’s independence.

 Luckily for Estonia, the attempted coup d’état in Moscow failed and the more liberal forces, led by the chairman of the Russian SFSR Supreme Soviet, Boris Yeltsin, prevailed – thus starting the disintegration of the Soviet Union.
 Estonia was free again.
 The first country to diplomatically recognise Estonia’s reclaimed independence was Iceland, on 22 August.
 The Soviet Union finally recognised the independence of Estonia on 6 September 1991.

 A lot has happened since, both good and bad.
 All in all, Estonia has done well by most accounts, but not in everything.

 The country stood out for brave economic reforms in the 1990s and has become one of the most advanced digital societies in the world today.
 Successive governments have followed strict budget discipline and Estonia is one of the few NATO members to fulfill an obligation to spend at least 2% of GDP on defence.
 The number of startups and innovative companies – many of them started by high-school students on these days – is really impressive.
 In PISA tests, Estonian 15-year-olds – if not necessarily the happiest of chaps – are the best in Europe and third on the global scale.